 Escalante Canyons Section

 The Escalante River Canyon and tributaries is a popular area among hikers.
-The Escalante’s backcountry hiking trails
+The Escalante’s backcountry hiking trails boasts attractions such as:

 - Active waterfalls